nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 ## Conclusion

 I want to close with a meta-observation and a big shout-out to the Arm team.
 I think they are showing how awesome open-source can be.
-The Arm team's primary motivation is adding support for Scalable Vector Extensions.
+The Arm team's primary motivation is adding support for Scalable Vector Extension.
 This helps Rust make full use of Arm processors.
 This is, in and of itself, a laudable goal, and valuable to Rust: One of Rust's assets, in my view, is that it gives you access to all the power your processor has to provide, and that should include unique extensions.

 But rather than add the feature as a kind of special-case extension to Rust, the Arm team is going further and driving a general purpose improvement, one that will unlock a bunch of other features (extern types and, to some extent, guaranteed destructors; guaranteed destructores themselves unlock scoped async threads and better Wasm integration).
 I love that.